-FBC Mining (BA) Limited is a private company, limited by shares, domiciled in England and Wales, registration number 09090405.
+FBC Mining (BA) Limited is a private Company, limited by shares, domiciled in England and Wales, registration number 09090405.
 The registered office is 2-4 Cork Street, 1st Floor, London, W1S 3LB.

-The principal activity of the Company throughout the year was that of mining and exploration.
+The principal activity of the Company during the year continued to be that of mining and exploration.